akrenner/NOAA-LCI/Manual.md

 MMDDYY=090123
 HHMMSS=090000
 ```
-To change the date, the time command has to be issued as well.
+To change the date, the time command has to be issued as well, and visa-versa.
+We use LOCAL TIME, so it is important to adjust times to daylight-savings-time/standard time.
 - vbatt: battery must be greater than 12 V. If lower, change batteries.
 - vlith: replace lithium battery if vlith is < 7 (https://rts.as/wp-content/uploads/2018/09/Seabird-SBE-19plus-Profiler-CTD-manual.pdf page 113).
 - casts: CTD stores up to 299 casts.
-If approaching 200 casts, download all data and clear CTD memory by clicking 'Init Log' button.
-DO NOT click this button until all data has been downloaded and confirmed to be adequate!!!
+It is advisable to clear the CTD memory after each survey once it has been confirmed that all data has been successfully downloaded.
+To clear CTD memory, click the 'Init Log' botton.
+At the very latest, memory should be cleared when approaching 200 casts in memory.
 - mode: MUST be 'profile'.
 Screenshot of Seaterm v1.59 ![Alt](manual/SeaTerm.PNG "Seaterm")
 Document CTD time, date, and voltages in the FileMaker database (layout: CTDstatusLog).